tigboatnc/bigSig/README.md

 ## Trials and Tribulations

-### method 1 - Manual AWGN Noise Imputation -> Convoltion Denoising AutoEncoder
+### experiment 1 - Denoising using Convolution AutoEncoder
+> Manual AWGN Noise Imputation

 Manually adding AWGN noise to PlutoSDR signals in python as a substitute for a real world noisy signal
 - [Reference for Noise Addition](https://pysdr.org/content/noise.html)<br/>
 - Data collected with 70 gain.